Results for “campaign season”

 Michigan Democratic Senate candidate Abdul El-Sayed draws fire from fellow candidates and community leaders after scheduling campaign appearances with controversial streamer Hasan Piker, who is accused of making antisemitic remarks.
 The decision marks a flashpoint in the competitive primary as Democrats seek to regain power in the midterm elections.

-April 8, 2026·Michigan Capitol·6 sources - accountability
+April 8, 2026·Michigan Capitol·6 sources - elections

 Detroit Gubernatorial Candidates Face Scrutiny as Michigan’s First Financial Disclosure Law Reveals Gaps